bbilger/yabapal/_posts/2016-10-20-jrestless.md

 JRestless is designed to use AWS Lambda (and AWS API Gateway) to run your RESTful APIs and/or microservices using JAX-RS.
 Jersey is used to provide compliance with the JAX-RS standard and allows you to use its extensions, including integration for **Spring 4.x**, as well.

-You can find JRestless together with example applications and more documentation on GitHub: https://github.com/bbilger/jrestless
+You can find JRestless together with example applications and documentation on GitHub: https://github.com/bbilger/jrestless

 <!--more-->